2004 United States presidential election in Illinois: By congressional district

-Kerry won 10 of the 19 congressional districts, including one that elected a Republican.
+Kerry won ten of 19 congressional districts, including one that elected a Republican.

 Electors

 Technically the voters of Illinois cast their ballots for electors: representatives to the Electoral College.
 Illinois is allocated 21 electors because it has 19 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 21 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 21 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 13, 2004, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from Illinois.
 All were pledged to and voted for Kerry and Edwards: